NC Solar Incentives in 2026

 Maximum PowerPair incentive $9,000 Solar + battery installed together for the first time.
 Must use a Duke Energy Trade Ally installer.

-If you also enroll in Duke Energy’s Power Manager Battery Control program, you receive the same one-time incentives plus a monthly bill credit based on your battery’s capacity, in exchange for allowing Duke Energy to remotely manage battery charging and discharging.
+If you also enroll in Duke Energy’s battery control option, you may receive a monthly bill credit in exchange for allowing Duke to temporarily adjust battery operation during control events.
+Confirm the exact requirements and credit during enrollment.

 Requirements